Learning and Participation Research

 The research spans a range of topics including arts and health, older adults, children and young people, and arts and museums, as well as engaging with questions about how to demonstrate and disseminate the different kinds of impact of participatory arts.

-By Dr Kate Wakeling
+Author: Dr Kate Wakeling

 Abstract: This article explores the role of the ‘reflective practitioner’ in participatory arts projects with older people, as articulated by creative practitioners themselves.
 Research into participatory arts activity with older people which focuses on the process rather than the outcome of such activity remains sparse, as does scholarship which engages closely with artist-practitioners themselves as a rich source of knowledge and insight in this field.
 Supported by theory concerning the development and utility of reflective praxis (Schön 1983, Neelands 2006), the article foregrounds the perspectives of a range of experienced artist-practitioners, as obtained through interviews and the findings of a ‘reflective learning group’ practitioner CPD programme.